Skip to content

 Using the Plugin (Backend Integration)

-To install the plugin, go to the Plugins page in your WordPress admin dashboard and click on Install next to the title.
+To install the plugin, go to the Plugins page in your WordPress dashboard and click on Install next to the title.
 Search for "Pirsch Analytics" and click Install for the plugin.

-Once installed, click Activate and navigate to Tools -> Pirsch Analytics from the left hand menu.
-This will take you to the settings page.
+Create and enter an access key for your dashboard.
+You can create new clients on the integration settings page.
 After you click Save, Pirsch will start collecting statistics for your site.

 There are a few optional fields you can configure to fine-tune the integration.

-• The header can be set to extract the IP address from if your server is behind a proxy or load balancer.
+• The header can be set to extract the IP address from if your server is behind a proxy or load balancer

 • The path filter can be used to exclude pages using regular expressions.
+You need to enter one filter per line.
+A regular expression must start with the keyword regex:, like regex:^\/filter\/.*$ for example

 WordPress uses IDs to identify pages by default.
 This will show all pages on "/" or "/index.php" on the Pirsch dashboard, making it impossible to see which pages have actually been visited.
 We therefore recommend that you change the permalink settings.